Press & Print: An after-school Printmaking Club for KS2 students at Barn Croft School - 12 week Course

 • Enjoy a calm, hands-on studio experience

-Emma Bond is a London-based illustrator and botanical printmaker whose practice explores pattern, texture, and observation of the natural world.
+Emma Bond is a London-based illustrator and botanical printmaker whose work explores pattern, texture, and close observation of the natural world.

-Alongside this, Emma runs workshops in schools, galleries, and community settings, and spent four years working as a secondary school art technician.
-She exhibits and sells her prints and licenses her work, and holds an up-to-date DBS certificate and Paediatric First Aid.
+Alongside her own practice, Emma leads workshops in schools, galleries, and community settings.
+She previously spent four years working as a secondary school art technician and has an up-to-date DBS certificate and Paediatric First Aid qualification.

 Places are confirmed once payment is received.
 You will then receive an email with a link to complete your online booking form.
 This helps ensure I have all the information needed to keep the sessions safe, supportive, and well organised.